Registration of Fruit Varieties in the French Catalogue

 For fruit varieties, the French Catalogue contains two lists, defined by the type of description available for the varieties, and the date they were first marketed.
 Varieties remain registered for a duration of 30 years.

 To be included in this list, the applicant must provide an application with information on the denomination and description of the variety.
 Following the administrative validation of this application, the variety is accepted on this list.
 The list is managed by GEVES; it is not validated by the CTPS, and no publication is made in the Official Journal.
-It is a working tool for organisations in charge of inspecting CAC production material, including strawberries.
+It is a working tool for organizations in charge of inspecting CAC production material, including strawberries.

 The documents and guides for entering a variety in this list will soon be available.